nreichen/random-animal-fortune/README.md

 ====================

 Short bash script to display a fortune being said by a random animal through cowsay.

-Recommended use: throw this script into your .bashrc upon start up to be greeted by a new animal-fortune permutation.
+Recommended use: throw this script into your .bashrc upon start up to be greeted by a new animal-fortune permutation

-Use wisely.
+With great power comes great responsibility.

 ## Requirements
 ```